Selenous acid: Uses

 The major use is in protecting and changing the color of steel, especially steel parts on firearms.
 The so-called cold-bluing process uses selenous acid, copper(II) nitrate, and nitric acid to change the color of the steel from silver-grey to blue-grey or black.
 Alternative procedures use copper sulfate and phosphoric acid instead.
 This process deposits a coating of copper selenide and is fundamentally different from other bluing processes which generate black iron oxide.
 Some older razor blades were also made of blued steel.

 Another use for selenious acid is the chemical darkening and patination of copper, brass and bronze, producing a rich dark brown color that can be further enhanced with mechanical abrasion.

-It is used in organic synthesis as an oxidizing agent for the synthesis of 1,2-dicarbonyl compounds, e.g. in laboratory preparation of glyoxal (ethane-1,2-dione) from acetaldehyde.
+It is used in organic synthesis as an oxidizing agent for the synthesis of 1,2-dicarbonyl compounds, e.g. in laboratory preparation of glyoxal (oxaldehyde) from acetaldehyde.

 Selenious acid is a key component of the Mecke reagent used for drug checking.